Command Overview

 - Persistent: Items added with

-/addstay in context for the entire session - Smart reading: Files are read and formatted for AI consumption
+- Smart reading: Files are read and formatted for AI consumption

 - Directory support: Directories are scanned recursively (2 levels deep by default)